blaisewf/rvc-cli/README.md

 python main.py api
 ```

-To use the RVC CLI via the API, you can utilize the provided script.
+To use the RVC CLI via the API, utilize the provided script.
 Make API requests to the following endpoints:

 - **Infer**: `/infer`
 - **Batch Infer**: `/batch_infer`